nanditha-10/Educational_research_bot/README.md

+#End-to-End Working of our Streamlit-based RAG Educational Research Tool
 # Educational_research_bot

 This script is a Streamlit-based AI-powered research tool called "Nanditha's Bot", designed to extract and analyze educational content from URLs using OpenAI's language models and FAISS-based vector search.